 Connaught Place (closed on Monday)

-Day 3: A circuit of Nizamuddin Shrine, Bangal Sahib Gurudwara, Hanuman Temple, Nigambodh Ghat (cremation
+Day 3: A circuit of Nizamuddin Shrine, Bangla Sahib Gurudwara, Hanuman Temple, Nigambodh Ghat (cremation

 grounds) and Akshardham Temple (closed on Monday).

-Delhi's old city - with 2 weeks, you should spend plenty of time in Shahjahanabad, Delhi's walled old city.
-Different neighborhood's are completely different, and the place is always full of energy (and people).
+Delhi’s old city – you should spend plenty of time in Shahjahanabad, Delhi’s old walled town.
+Different neighbourhoods are entirely distinct from each other, and the place is always full of energy (and people).

-Tughlukhabad Fort, mostly quiet has impressive ramparts and an interesting urban village inside the walls.
+Tughlukhabad Fort, mostly quiet, has impressive ramparts and a fascinating urban village inside the walls.

-As you will wander around Delhi, you can expect to turn a corner and spot few hundred years old mosque or temple or a building and turn the next corner - a chrome and glass facade is in your sight!.
+As you wander around Delhi, you can expect to turn a corner and spot a few hundred years old mosque or temple or a building and turn the next corner – a chrome and glass facade is in your sight!

-Khan Market - Near Lodhi Garden, a popular upscale market for Delhi frequented by expatriates, middle and upper classes.
-Has bookshops, boutiques, restaurants.
+Khan Market – Near Lodhi Garden, a famous upscale market for Delhi frequented by expatriates, middle and upper classes – it has bookshops, boutiques, restaurants.

-Noida - The new part of Dehi NCR suburb.
-Middle-class housing complexes, modern shopping malls, multiplexes - this is how the modern India lives.
+Noida – it is the new part of Dehi NCR suburb.
+Middle-class housing complexes, modern shopping malls, multiplexes – this is how today’s India lives.

-Majnu ka Tila - a Tibetan neighborhood - The culture of tibetan people in a small microcosm.
+Majnu ka Tila – a Tibetan neighbourhood – The culture of Tibetan people in a small microcosm.

-Nizammuddin Dargah- A holy shrine of sufi saint, it is frequented by devouts from all religions.
-Can be intimidating for some though there is nothing to worry - it has an honest and real India atmoshphere.
+Nizamuddin Dargah- A holy shrine of Sufi saint, it is frequented by devouts from all religions.
+Can be intimidating for some though there is nothing to worry – it has an honest and real India atmosphere.